charleso/git-training/head.md

 > Can you use `HEAD`, `master` or even `refs/heads/master` in the `log` command?

+> What happens if you don't supply `log` a commit/ref, what does it default to?

 > If you make another commit what changes?
 Is it `HEAD` or the ref?